-This waffle pillow is soft, easy to make, and super adorable.
+This crochet waffle pillow is soft, easy to make, and super adorable.
 It’s perfect for adding a touch of cuteness to your home.

 The waffle stitch is used in this pattern.
 I love the waffle stitch because it creates a beautiful, raised texture that resembles the beloved breakfast treat.
 This stitch creates a thick and sturdy fabric, making it perfect for home decor items like pillows.